spences10/scottspence.com/posts/2017/05/31/gets-better-with-git/index.md

 - Make changes.
 - Once the changes are made then add them back with accompanying commit messages.
-- Push the changes back to the repo on Github.
+- Push the changes back to the repo on GitHub.

 The documentation on GitHub is fantastic for anything you want to achieve and in this post I have referenced some the documentation.